10 Top-Rated Attractions & Things to Do in Twin Falls, ID

 Shoshone Falls is a centerpiece natural attraction for the city and one of the most dramatic features on the Snake River.
 It plunges over 200 feet to create a spectacular display of moving water.
 Visitors to Shoshone Falls are afforded multiple viewpoints of this natural basalt spectacle, including a constructed platform that extends over the water for an impressive view.

 The falls are at their fullest between April and July, though this segmented waterfall, which is higher than Niagara Falls, is impressive to witness at any time of the year.
 With surrounding lawn and green space providing views of the falls, Shoshone Falls Park is a great place to pack a lunch and enjoy the scenery.

 2. Snake River Canyon Rim Trail

 Over 10 miles of pedestrian trails line the south canyon of the Snake River, enabling all-encompassing views of the stunning environment.
 The Twin Falls Visitors Center near the Magic Valley Mall is a great place to begin exploring the paved trail heading in either direction along the canyon's edge.

-Alongside continuous views of the eye-catching canyon, other popular attractions along the trail include the Evel Knievel Jump Site and the Twin Falls Love Lock Fence.
+Alongside continuous views of the eye-catching canyon, other popular tourist attractions along the trail include the Evel Knievel Jump Site and the Twin Falls Love Lock Fence.
 Bookending either end of this scenic city trail, Centennial Waterfront Park is to the west, and Shoshone Falls is to the east.

 3. Centennial Waterfront Park

 Downriver from Shoshone Falls and the Perrine Memorial Bridge, Centennial Waterfront Park is a central recreation spot within the Snake River Canyon.
 Opportunities for hiking, rock climbing, and picnicking line the acreage of the park, and separate motorized and non-motorized boat launches allow easy access to the water.

 The local AWOL Adventure Sports company operates seasonal kayak and stand up paddleboard rentals.
 This recreation company also operates a nearby zipline course, which provides exciting views of the area.
 Guided river trips are also offered from the park through local concessionaires.